 Which last mile carrier model is right for your business?

 There are multiple last mile carrier models to choose from.
-Each has its benefits and disadvantages according to business size, needs, and the tech integrated both for the retailer and the carrier.
+Each has its benefits and disadvantages according to business size, needs, and the tech integrated both for the retailer and the carriers.

 Working with a single carrier

 When first looking for last mile delivery service providers, some businesses opt for a single fleet carrier option.
 The benefit is that this method is relatively easy to track and it can be convenient to work with a single carrier to ensure a positive delivery for customers.
-The issue is that in today’s age, with eCommerce fulfillment booming and last mile carriers becoming more and more in demand, fleets aren’t able to keep up with package volumes.
-If the fleet you’re working with can’t keep up, customer experiences will suffer and with it, your brand.
+However, with eCommerce fulfillment booming and last mile carriers overwhelmed with goods, fleets often aren’t able to keep up with package volumes.
+If the fleet you’re working with can’t keep up, customers will suffer and with it, your brand.